TimothyDJones/awesome-laravel/README.md

 - [Laravel Application Development Cookbook](https://www.packtpub.com/web-development/laravel-application-development-cookbook) - [Terry Matula](https://github.com/matula)
 - [Leanpub Laravel Books](https://leanpub.com/book_search?search=laravel) - Directory of Leanpub books on Laravel.
 Some free!
 - [Learning Laravel 4 Application Development](https://www.packtpub.com/web-development/learning-laravel-4-application-development) - [Hardik Dangar](https://plus.google.com/+HardikDangar/)

-### Tutorials
-- [25 Laravel Tips and Tricks](http://code.tutsplus.com/tutorials/25-laravel-tips-and-tricks--pre-92818) - Jeffrey Way gives a nice overview/introduction to Laravel 4 in the form of more than two dozen tips.
-- [Laravel 101](https://github.com/cviebrock/laravel-101-slides) - Colin Viebrock's introduction to Laravel with associated code.
-- [Laravel 4 on Google AppEngine for PHP](http://blog.neoxia.com/laravel-4-on-google-appengine-for-php/) - Step-by-step instructions for setting up Laravel to run on [Google App Engine](https://cloud.google.com/appengine/).
-- [Laravel 4 on a shared host](http://driesvints.com/blog/laravel-4-on-a-shared-host) - Shared hosting can be difficult to set up for Laravel.
-Here are some good tips.
-- [Laravel Tutorials on Creative Punch](http://creative-punch.net/articles/php-articles/laravel-tutorials/) - Series of unique Laravel tutorials, with special focus on available packages.
-- [Laravel Video Tutorials](http://andrewperkins.net/laravel) - Free, 10-part Laravel video tutorial with source code.
-(Videos mirrored [here](http://www.dwidi.net/video_tag/laravel/).)
-- [Learning Laravel](http://learninglaravel.net/) - New book/tutorial site for beginners to the Laravel framework.
-- [Test Better, Deploy Faster with Laravel](http://www.developer.com/lang/php/test-better-deploy-faster-with-laravel.html) - Nice overview of Laravel concepts and how to use it for TDD.
-- [Tinkering with Tinker Like an Artisan](http://blog.enge.me/post/tinkering-with-tinker-like-an-artisan) - I think Tinker is one of the greatest features in all of Laravel!
-- [Using AJAX in Laravel](http://blog.igeek.info/2013/using-ajax-in-laravel/) - While Laravel doesn't have "native" AJAX support, it's routing supports AJAX nicely.
-- [Using Laravel Homestead as Your Development Environment](http://blog.teamtreehouse.com/using-laravel-homestead-development-environment) - Excellent, detailed tutorial on setting up [Vagrant](http://www.vagrantup.com/) and using it with Laravel [Homestead](http://laravel.com/docs/homestead) for development.
-- Good Tutorial Series (Multi-part tutorials on Laravel basics)
-  - [Philip Brown's Cribbb Tutorials](http://culttt.com/tag/cribbb/) - Comprehensive tutorials on building application with Laravel 4.
-  - [Creating a Basic To Do Application in Laravel 5](https://www.flynsarmy.com/2015/02/creating-a-basic-todo-application-in-laravel-5-part-1/) - Excellent 4-part tutorial that covers all of the concepts for building Laravel application.
-  - [Laravel 4 Tutorials](https://medium.com/laravel-4/) - Drills down into the details that underlie the implementation of Laravel 4 to help you better understand the concepts and principles.

 ### References
 - [75 Laravel Tutorials, Packages, and Resources from 2014](https://laravel-news.com/2014/12/75-laravel-tutorials-packages-resources-2014/) - Nice summary of the key events and tutorials in the Laravel world for 2014, from the folks at [Laravel News](https://laravel-news.com/).